 The American University Dance Program welcomes prospective students to embark in a program of movement exploration, intellectual pursuit and creativity!
-Based in the nation’s capital, the Dance Program in the College of Arts and Science is for the curious and creative dancer who wishes to pursue a rigorous dance program in addition to individual interests and ambitions.
+Based in the nation’s capital, the Dance Program in the College of Arts and Sciences is for the curious and creative dancer who wishes to pursue a rigorous dance program in addition to individual interests and ambitions.
 Our diverse and award-winning dance faculty is committed to preparing and mentoring students for their professional and post-college pursuits.

 Whether your background is in ballet, hip-hop, improvisation, African dance, or you've never taken a dance class before, all AU students are welcome in the Dance Program!
 Dance can be a part of your AU experience by adding a dance class to your schedule, choosing to declare a Dance Major or Minor to your course of studies, or participating in one of the many creative opportunities each semester!
 All students can take class, perform, and choreograph within the Dance Program, regardless of major or minor.